awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 For more information about Step Functions see [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)\.

+**Note**: To manage AWS SAM templates that contain Step Functions state machines, you must use version 0\.52\.0 or later of the AWS SAM CLI\.
+To check which version you have, execute the command `sam --version`\.

 ## Syntax<a name="sam-resource-statemachine-syntax"></a>

 To declare this entity in your AWS SAM template, use the following syntax: